LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/client-credentials.md

 This section describes how to call FaaS functions from outside of LivePerson's platform via the OAuth 2.0 grant type [Client Credentials](https://oauth.net/2/grant-types/client-credentials/).
 This is the preferred way to authorize for machine-to-machine communication.

+Under the hood FaaS uses JSON Web Tokens (JWTs) to authorize requests ([here](https://jwt.io/introduction/) is a good introduction on JWTs).

 ### Step 1: Generate client_id & client_secret:

 * Execute the **App Installation** process in order to generate a `client_id` and `client_secret` for the OAuth 2.0 flow.
 This can be done by your LivePerson account team, so you should contact them for more assistance (you can also see [this](https://developers.liveperson.com/guides-le-applications-installing.html) guide for more detailed information).
 You can use this JSON as a base template for requesting an App Installation :